miraicantsleep/ctf-writeups/README.md

 # ctf-writeups
 A few of my solve script and write-ups for some CTFs that i've been playing.
-Mostly pwn challenges.